 Election of Officers shall take place at each annual meeting of the Association, by ballots.
 The Election shall be by majority vote.

-In the event that no member from a given county runs for that county representative position the Executive Committee shall have the authority to appoint any member in good standing to that position to fill the remainder of the term.
+In the event that no member from a given county runs for that County Representative position the Executive Board shall have the authority to appoint any member in good standing to that position to fill the remainder of the term.